Billyt106/Carsoulai/README.txt

 3) Integration of Multiple Modules: The program is a testament to the power of combining distinct modules — voice recognition, text-to-speech, AI interfacing, and OBD-II communication.

-4) Error Handling: Using Python's try and except blocks, I learned to develop a resilient system that provides useful feedback instead of crashing upon encountering issues.
+4) Error Handling: Using Python's try-and-accept blocks, I learned to develop a resilient system that provides useful feedback instead of crashing upon encountering issues.

 5) Advanced Methodologies: Crafting intricate functions, handling variables (both global and local), and orchestrating a smooth user flow became second nature during this project.